 It is necessary to understand the love language of your significant other and communicate your preferences to nurture a long-lasting relationship.
 Communicating clearly and setting clear expectations is the right way to cement your relationship.

-• Communicate openly: Someone who has words of affirmation as their love language love to have honest, transparent conversations.
+- Communicate openly: Someone who has words of affirmation as their love language loves to have honest, transparent conversations.

 Words of Affirmation

 Words of affirmation are the love language that wants to hear words from someone that shows they are loved, cared for, admired, and appreciated.
-Someone with this love language appreciates compliments and reassurance more than any other love language.
+Partners with this hobby of complementing each other when they enjoy each other’s company help deepen their connection.
 They feel their best when they’re being told how someone views them and cares for them.

 Physical Touch